Blessed Jacopone da Todi

 Jacomo or James, was born a noble member of the Benedetti family in the northern Italian city of Todi.
 He became a successful lawyer and married a pious, generous lady named Vanna.

 His young wife took it upon herself to do penance for the worldly excesses of her husband.
 One day Vanna, at the insistence of Jacomo, attended a public tournament.
 She was sitting in the stands with the other noble ladies when the stands collapsed.
 Vanna was killed.
 Her shaken husband was even more disturbed when he realized that the penitential girdle she wore was for his sinfulness.
 On the spot, he vowed to radically change his life.

-After 10 years of such humiliation, Jacopone asked to be a member of the Order of Friars Minor.
+After 10 years of such humiliation, Jacopone asked to be received into the Order of Friars Minor.
 Because of his reputation, his request was initially refused.
 He composed a beautiful poem on the vanities of the world, an act that eventually led to his admission into the Order in 1278.
 He continued to lead a life of strict penance, declining to be ordained a priest.
 Meanwhile, he was writing popular hymns in the vernacular.